EU blocks "near-monopoly" of D.Boerse-NYSE merger

 Nasdaq and IntercontinentalExchange Inc (ICE.N)'s bid for NYSE Euronext was rejected by the U.S. Department of Justice, London Stock Exchange's takeover of TMX Group was rejected by shareholders of the Toronto Stock Exchange operator, and Singapore Exchange Ltd's (SGXL.SI) bid for Australia's ASX Ltd (ASX.AX) was stopped by the Australian government.

-(Additional reporting by Edward Taylor and Christoph Steitz in Frankfurt, Luke Jeffs in London, John McCrank in New York, editing by Sebastian Moffett and Will Waterman)
+(Additional reporting by Edward Taylor and Christoph Steitz in Frankfurt, Editing by Sebastian Moffett and Will Waterman)